 The epic journey to this Mother Tree starts with the Anbo Trail, which stretches along a disused railway through the forest.

 After passing Kosugidani, you reach a difficult uphill trek called the Okabu Trail leading directly to the Jomonsugi.
 The path is often steep, and consists of a mixture of dirt footpaths, boardwalks and wooden steps.
+Be careful not to slip!

-Nothing beats the sense of accomplishment once you finally reach the Jomonsugi site after all the hard trekking.
+Still, nothing beats the sense of accomplishment once you finally reach the Jomonsugi site after all the hard trekking.
 Leaving an impact just as massive as its trunk’s diameter of 5m, the Jomonsugi is a sight to behold.
 Take your time and be mesmerized by this ancient tree!

 Next in this series: Picturesque Japan: Unkai Terrace